 Year ended 31 December

-2021 2020
+2022 2021

-Euros in th nousands
+Euros in tl nousands

-a.1 Balances:
+a.
+Balances:

+Current:

-Other accounts payable and accrued expenses 452 191
+Other accounts payable 286 452

-a.2 Transactions: Services and expense reimbursements - 33

-·····
+Non-current:

+Loan from shareholder (see Note 6) 630 -

 b.
 Compensation of key management personnel of the Company:

-Short-term employee benefits 801 625
+Short-term employee benefits 820 801

-Share-based compensation 224 224
+Share-based compensation - 224

-c.
-Significant agreements with related parties:

-- In February 2008, DekelOil Consulting Limited ("Consulting") signed an employment agreement with a shareholder, who is a director of the Company, the CEO of the Company and the chairman of the Board of Directors of DekelOil CI SA.
+- c.
+Significant agreements with related parties: - 1.
+In February 2008, DekelOil Consulting Limited ("Consulting") signed an employment agreement with a shareholder, who is a director of the Company, the CEO of the Company and the chairman of the Board of Directors of DekelOil CI SA.
 Under the employment agreement, the CEO is entitled to a monthly salary of € 20,000 per month.
 The agreement is terminable by the Company with 24 months' notice.
-The total annual salary, social benefits, bonuses and management fee paid to the CEO during 2021 and 2020 was approximately €239 thousand and €217 thousand, respectively. - 2.
+The total annual salary, social benefits, bonuses and management fee paid to the CEO during 2022 and 2021 was approximately €239 thousand and €217 thousand, respectively. - 2.
 In March 2008, DekelOil Consulting Limited signed an employment agreement with a shareholder, who is a director of the Company, its Deputy CEO and Chief Financial Officer.
-The agreement was amended on 11 July 2014 by the board of the subsidiary to reflect the same salary terms as those of the CEO described in c (1) above.
-The total annual salary and social benefits paid to the employee during 2021 and 2020 was approximately €239 thousand and €217 thousand, respectively.
+The agreement was amended on 11 July 2014, by the board of the subsidiary to reflect the same salary terms as those of the CEO described in c a.
+Classification of financial liabilities:

+(1) above.
+The total annual salary and social benefits paid to the employee during 2022 and 2021 was approximately €239 thousand and €217 thousand, respectively.